kaidez/kaidez.com/_drafts/2015-03-01-ajax-beginners.md

   </body>
 </html>
 {% endprism %}
+This is done so each example folder doesn't need its own copy of jQuery.
+All code example linkss will open in a new browser window.

-All code samples are located in the GitHb repo.
+Raw code for all the examples is located in the GitHub repo.
 <a name="what-is-ajax"></a>
 ### What Is AJAX
 The most important thing to understand about AJAX is that the `XMLHttpRequest` object is the centerpiece of an AJAX implementation.
 With that in mind, <a href="http://www.w3.org/TR/XMLHttpRequest/#introduction" target="blank" title=Read the W3C's XMLHttpRequest specification>the current version of the W3C's XMLHttpRequest specification</a> provides the best, and simplest, definition to what AJAX is: